-A clinician's supervisor asks him to evaluate a Cantonese-speaking 7-year-old.
-Her family came from China.
+A clinician's supervisor asks him to evaluate a Cantonese-speaking 7-year-old girl.
+The girl's family came from China.
 No Cantonese-speaking SLP is available in the district, so the clinician evaluates her through an interpreter.
 This interpreter knows the dialect spoken by the child and understands the purpose of a speech-language evaluation and her role in the evaluation.
 The clinician knows of no standardized speech-language tests in Cantonese, and he knows it is inappropriate to report scores on translated tests.
 He has kept up to date on all related research, and his evaluation is consistent with current preferred practice guidelines for the assessment of bilingual/bicultural children.

 A few days after the clinician submits his evaluation, he receives a phone call.
-His district has rejected his evaluation, because test scores have not been not reported.
-He explains that translated tests are invalid, because they do not take into account differences between the two languages.
+His district has rejected his evaluation because test scores have not been not reported.
+He explains that translated tests are invalid because they do not take into account differences between the two languages.
 He also explains that the assessment procedures he followed provide an appropriate assessment of the child's communication skills.